browserengineering/book/book/http.md

         s.connect((self.host, 80))
 ```

-This talks to `example.org` to set up the connection and ready both
+This talks to `example.org` to set up the connection and prepare both
 computers to exchange data.

 ::: {.quirk}